conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.22: New downloads cache, store scm data in conandata.yml, Python 2 deprecation and more."
+title: "Conan 1.22: New downloads cache, store scm data in conandata.yml, Python 2 deprecation, Python 3.8 support and more."
 ---

 2020 has started with lots of new features and bugfixes in Conan 1.22.
 Let's check some of the most